 Today, the Austrian “Freedom Party” is the junior partner in the Austrian government coalition, and the “North League” recently stormed to its best performance in Italy’s recent election.
 People who maintain clearly pro-Kremlin stances are moving closer to power in Europe.

-Does the Kremlin place the stake only on potential winners and why the far right need Russia?
+Does the Kremlin place the stake only on potential winners and why the far right needs Russia?

 The Kremlin’s desire to cooperate with the Austrian “Freedom Party” was formally signed in 2016, as Austria went to the polls to elect a new president.
 For the first time since the Second World War, no representative of the main conservative (Austrian People’s Party) and socialist (Socialist Party of Austria) parties made it to the runoff round of Austria’s presidential election.
 A couple of weeks before the second round, far-right candidate Norbert Hofer was invited to Moscow to sign agreements with United Russia.
 United Russia seemed to get the ball rolling only when the far right looked within reach of victory…but then they narrowly lost the presidential election.
 By contrast, the agreement with the “Northern League” which sought to institutionalize cooperation since 2014, did not get signed until 2017.
 Ironically, the original agreement sought to create an agreement at a time when polls showed no significant support for the nationalist Lega Nord party.

-Do the far right continue to strengthen their positions in Europe now?
+Does the far right continue to strengthen its position in Europe now?